-In this comprehensive guide, we'll explore four leading platforms that are redefining the media pitching space: Qwoted, Featured, Source of Sources (SoS), and PressPulse.
+The good news is that a new generation of HARO alternatives has stepped up to fill the gap — each with its own take on how to connect experts and journalists in a world where AI has flooded the old marketplaces with low-quality, mass-generated pitches.
+In this comprehensive guide, we'll explore five leading platforms that are redefining the media pitching space in 2026: Qwoted, Featured, Source of Sources (SoS), MentionMatch (formerly Help A B2B Writer), and Medialyst.
 We'll take an in-depth look at the unique strengths, features, and value propositions of each option so you can make an informed decision on the best fit for your media outreach needs.

-By understanding each option, you can optimize your media outreach strategy and take advantage of these powerful networking tools.
+By understanding each option — and the very different bets each one is making on what comes after HARO — you can optimize your media outreach strategy and take advantage of these powerful networking tools.

 HARO Alternative 1: